cdeck3r/cdeck3r.github.io/_posts/2016-06-09-SCM-IoTHackathon.md

 All projects are publicly available.
 Checkt out the following links:

 * [Alexa IoT Assisstant](https://bitbucket.org/iotalexahhz/iotalexahhz/wiki/Home): Using Amazons Alexa Assisstant for GUI-less IoT services
-* [IoT Lever-Action Coffee Airpot](https://github.com/miwurster/msc-iot-kaffeekanne): measure the current coffee level at HHZ's coffee pot, share it via app and notify users via Twitter.
+* [IoT Lever-Action Coffee Airpot](https://github.com/miwurster/msc-iot-kaffeekanne): It measures the current coffee level at HHZ's coffee pot; share it via app and notify users via Twitter.
-* [Smart Home](https://github.com/glasbran/Hackathon---Homeautomation): MVP (Minimum Viable Product) services for an home automation system
+* [Smart Home](https://github.com/glasbran/Hackathon---Homeautomation): MVP (Minimum Viable Product) services for a home automation system

 Thanks to all students from the SCM IoT course of the summer term 2016.